isa-ulisboa/greends-fads-exercises/fads_ex_05_jupyter_notebook.md

 - create, duplicate, rename, download and delete files
 - create, duplicate, rename, shutdown, download and delete notebooks
 - upload files
-- check and change the status of notebooks: running, shuthdown
+- check and change the status of notebooks: running, shutdown

 ### Jupyter Notebook

-On the Dashboard, as mentioned, you can create Notebooks withh the option `New --> Python 3 (ipykernel)`.
+On the Dashboard, as mentioned, you can create Notebooks with the option `New --> Python 3 (ipykernel)`.
 This will open a new tab in the browser with the new notebook named `Untitled`.
 The working windows of the new Notebook includes the menu, the toolbar and the working area.
 It is, at this stage, ready to run